msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 In the MB WAY module, the mobile phone number is collected to request the payment authorization and it can be legitimately processed based on article 6 (1) (b) of the GDPR.
 IfthenPay’s privacy policy can be found at [https://ifthenpay.com/termosCondicoes](https://ifthenpay.com/termosCondicoes)

+= Is this plugin compatible with the new WooCommerce High-Performance order storage (COT)? =

+Not yet, but we’re working on it.

 = Can I contribute with a translation? =

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= ? =
+* You can safely update this plugin if you’re running WooCommerce 4.3 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
+* Requires WooCommerce 4.3
+* Fix id stored in Payshop references when order number is being used instead of order id
+* Tested...

-= 6.4.1 - 2022-10-03 =
+= 6.4.1 - 2022-11-03 =
 * Fix bug on MB WAY callback when comparing the incoming reference with the order id and/or number which would cause the order not to be identified
 * Debug tweaks - Stop sending "payment received" emails and only send warning or error emails
 * Tested with WordPress 6.1 and WooCommerce 7.1.0-rc.1

 = 6.4.0 - 2022-10-25 =
-* You can safely update this plugin if you’re running WooCommece 4.0 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
 * [PRO add-on 1.1](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): allow sending order number (for sequential order number plugins) instead of order id to the IfthenPay webservices and backoffice
 * Tested with WordPress 6.1-RC2-54684 and WooCommerce 7.1.0-beta.1